christiskatsouris/ivxPredictive/README.md

 - Aue, A., & Horváth, L. (2007).
 A limit theorem for mildly explosive autoregression with stable errors.
 Econometric Theory, 23(2), 201-220.
 - Jansson, M., & Moreira, M. J. (2006).
 Optimal inference in regression models with nearly integrated regressors.
 Econometrica, 74(3), 681-714.

-## Notes

-1. The implementation of the original (current) IVX instrumentation method proposed by [Phillips and Magdalinos (2009)](https://ideas.repec.org/p/skb/wpaper/cofie-06-2009.html) along with related statistical inference and empirical applications has been prepared as an R package [ivx](https://github.com/kvasilopoulos/ivx) developed by [Kostas Vasilopoulos](https://github.com/kvasilopoulos).

-2. The Matlab code of the original IVX instrumentation method can be found on the website of [Michalis Stamatogiannis](https://sites.google.com/site/mpstamatogiannis/home).

-3. The author would like to thank [Ji Hyung Lee](https://economics.illinois.edu/profile/jihyung) for kindly sharing the Matlab code for the implementation of the original IVX instrumentation method for the quantile predictive regression.

 ## Code of Coduct